-The audited Pension Fund Statement of Accounts was authorised for issue by the Executive Director of Corporate Resources on 29 July 2022.
+The audited Pension Fund Statement of Accounts was authorised for issue by the Executive Director of Corporate Resources on 30 June 2023.
 Events taking place after this date are not reflected in the accounts.
-Where events took place before this date which materially altered the conditions existing at 31 March 2022, the figures in the financial statements and notes have been adjusted in all material respects to reflect these altered conditions.
-Since the 31 March 2022 the Pension Fund sold its equity investments in UBS and Blackrock and invested £260m into Storebrand Global ESG Plus and £76m Storebrand Emerging Markets ESG Plus.
+Where events took place before this date which materially altered the conditions existing at 31 March 2023, the figures in the financial statements and notes have been adjusted in all material respects to reflect these altered conditions.